GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/getting-started/index.md

    - `debug_reporting`
    - `priority`

-1. **Register a trigger** refer to [Triggering Attribution](https://github.com/WICG/attribution-reporting-api/blob/main/EVENT.md#triggering-attribution).
+1. **Register a trigger** Refer to [Triggering Attribution](https://github.com/WICG/attribution-reporting-api/blob/main/EVENT.md#triggering-attribution) for more information.

    In your `Attribution-Reporting-Register-Trigger`  header, include